kirby-deprecated-plugins/kirby-sync/docs/node.md

 ### plugin.sync.blueprint

-As default your blueprints are not synced.
+By default your blueprints are not synced.
 To sync your blueprints, you need to set this option to `true`.

-**Be aware:**

-Even if you sync the blueprints, this plugin does not [register/set](https://getkirby.com/docs/developer-guide/plugins/registry) them up for you.
+**Be aware:** Even if you sync the blueprints, this plugin does not [register/set](https://getkirby.com/docs/developer-guide/plugins/registry) them up for you.
+However, if you don't set a path, they will be placed in the `blueprints` folder and Kirby will find them there.

 ### plugin.sync.prefix

+Prefix is used by both the content text file and the blueprint file.
+That's because they should match.
 By default it will fallback to `synced-`.

-**Be aware:**
+**Be aware:** If you remove the prefix there is a risk that your blueprints will be overwritten if they use the same name.

 ### plugin.sync.parent

+To prevent page collisions on your hub, you can add a parent to your data.
 By default `synced-data` is added as a blueprint parent.

 ```text
 example-hub.com/my/page > example-node.com/synced-data/my/page